-Europe is going back to school despite recent virus surge
+Back to class: Despite virus surge, Europe reopens schools

 Evidence suggests young children don’t spread the disease very easily, while kids aged 10 and up may transmit as easily as adults.
 But experts say more conclusive proof is needed.
 And even though children appear less likely to get infected than adults, severe cases and deaths have occurred.

 Amid an unexpected new wave of infections in hard-hit Spain, officials are scrambling to adapt plans to reopen schools Sept.
-4.

-They include hiring 11,000 additional teachers, building makeshift classrooms in schoolyards to gain space, and creating “bubbles” of students who are allowed to mix with each other but not with outsiders.
+4. They include hiring 11,000 additional teachers, building makeshift classrooms in schoolyards to gain space, and creating “bubbles” of students who are allowed to mix with each other but not with outsiders.

 But teachers’ unions decry funding shortages and have called for strikes starting next week.

 Italy, Europe’s first virus hot spot, is hiring 40,000 more temporary teachers and ordering extra desks, but some won’t be ready until October.
 And many parents and teachers remain in the dark about exactly how it will work when most schools reopen Sept.
-14. They notably wonder how overcrowded, run-down schools can ensure one-meter (three-foot) distances and smaller class sizes.
+14. They wonder how overcrowded, run-down schools can ensure one-meter (three-foot) distances between students and smaller class sizes.

 ‘’They are in over their heads,’’ said Cristina Tedesco, a parent representative for a high school class in Verona province.